iwanders/betula/README.md

 - `UiNode` implementation for `betula_common` and `betula_core`.
 - Also provides ui support for the nodes from `betula_core`.

+Nodes' directory is set to the directory in which the current tree file resides.
+This is considered the `PROJECT` directory, there can of course be multiple `json` files in the root of this directory, reusing assets in the project directory.

 ## betula_demo
 - Application that instantiates an editor with all nodes that exist in the workspace.